This post provides detailed information on the TIG welder job description, including key duties, tasks, and responsibilities they commonly perform.

-Their job description involves applying TIG welding techniques to produce extremely strong joints on structures such as bridges, automotive bodies, and building framework
+The TIG welder job description involves applying TIG welding techniques to produce extremely strong joints on structures such as bridges, automotive bodies, and building framework.

 In performing their duties, TIG welders join thin metals of varying compositions by operating specialized hand and power tools.